-What Type fo Drywall Do I Need?
+What Type of Drywall Do I Need?

 Though there are various ways of creating soundproof barriers, installing special sound-engineered drywall is the best way to go about it.

-One of the best sound engineered materials currently on the market is QuietRock.
+One of the best sound-engineered materials currently on the market is QuietRock.
 QuietRock was the first and is still the best sound-dampening panel on the market.
-For level entry DIY use, the #510 QuietRock is the best choice.
+For entry level DIY use, the #510 QuietRock is the best choice.

 They don’t necessarily require specialized skills and you can use them even without the knowledge of how they work.
 However, we will explain this below.